 2017: Aziz Foundation: Developing Arts Management Professionals and Artists from British Muslim Communities.

 2016: Co-president Activities & Events, SOAS Students’ Union.
-Co-founding ‘Decolonising SOAS’ campaign.
+Co-founder of the ‘Decolonising SOAS’ campaign.